H.R. 207: SHARKED Act of 2025

 Coastal states and U.S. territories

-Their fish and wildlife agencies would have a seat at the table and may need to coordinate more closely with federal managers and neighboring regions.
+Their fish and wildlife agencies would join the task force and may need to coordinate more closely with federal managers and neighboring regions.

 Shark conservation stakeholders